Become a Crisis Counselor – Education & Licensure Guide

 - A veteran’s hotline specifically for PTSD

 - A center for gun violence recovery

-Regardless of what situation a crisis counselor finds themselves working in, they are likely going to be expected to maintain case notes on each client, develop partnerships and alliances with other service providers, recommend those providers, increase public awareness of PTSD and mental health crises, provide stability, and coping skills.
-This can be done in face-to-face sessions in a clinical setting such as a hospital or medical center; counseling center; or school, or over the phone.
+Regardless of what situation crisis counselors find themselves working in, they are likely going to be expected to maintain case notes on each client, develop partnerships and alliances with other service providers, recommend those providers, increase public awareness of PTSD and mental health crises, provide stability, and coping skills.
+This can be done in face-to-face sessions in a clinical setting such as a hospital or medical center; counseling center; school, or over the phone.

 Depending on the job setting, a crisis counselor may need to provide outreach to the community, facilitate support groups or meetings, arrange for emergency medical services or law enforcement services as needed, develop a plan for an individual client and/or a family, work with school counselors or with community programs, or plan home visits.

 These numbers represent data from the U.S. Bureau of Labor Statistics from May 2022.

 - Number employed in the U.S.: 2,313,620